Certora/Documentation/docs/prover/changelog/report_changelog.md

 - [bugfix] Fixed Firefox warnings on source files tab
 - [bugfix] Fixed filter and collapse on contracts and global call resolution tabs to be consistent
 - [bugfix] Fixed contracts tab to show more/less and line breaks
-- [bugfix] Fixed ui braking when selecting new rule
+- [bugfix] Fixed UI breaking when selecting new rule
 - [bugfix] Fixed issue of multi counter example shown without call trace
 - [bugfix] Fixed call resolution opening two items by default instead of one
 - [bugfix] Fixed view of job run time to show time from start to finish, job's queue time excluded